wp-plugins/kivaorg-widget/readme.txt

 3. Add the widget to a sidebar, and set the options

 == Frequently Asked Questions ==

+= What is Kiva.org? =

+A micro-lending site applications. http://kiva.org

 = Will it show private loans? =